PlayStation VR2 or PSVR 2 is officially confirmed and it’s not long before you can finally get your hands on it.

 There was some uncertainty about if PSVR 2 could ever happen.
-In the weeks leading up to launch of the PS5, Sony delivered somewhat mixed messages about the future of VR.
+In the weeks leading up to launch of the PS5, Sony delivered some mixed messages about the future of VR.
 In an interview with The Washington Post in October 2020, PlayStation CEO Jim Ryan said the future of the platform was “more than a few minutes away”, and the recent closure of Sony’s VR-dedicated studio in the UK didn’t inspire much confidence.
-Today, we can rest easy that those fears were unfounded: PSVR 2 (or PS5 VR) is definitely happening.
+Now, we can rest easy that those fears were unfounded: PSVR 2 (or PS5 VR) is nearly here.